Psychology

 - Students who are considering a major in psychology are encouraged to enroll in PSYC 1101 Introduction to Psychology during their first year at Bowdoin, and to enroll in PSYC 2510 Research Design in Psychology and PSYC 2520 Data Analysis during their second year.

-- Those who plan to study away from campus for one or both semesters of their junior year should complete at least one laboratory course before leaving for their off-campus experience and plan their courses so that they can complete the major after returning to campus.
-Students should speak with the chair of the department regarding their off-campus study plans and transfer of credit toward the major.
-Laboratory or advanced courses taken elsewhere may be counted as electives, but are not normally counted toward the laboratory or advanced course requirement.
+- Those who plan to study away from campus for one or both semesters of their junior year should complete a laboratory course or an advanced seminar course before leaving for their off-campus experience and plan their courses so that they can complete the major after returning to campus.
+Students should communicate with the chair of the department regarding their off-campus study plans and transfer of credit toward the major.
+Research Methods and Data Analyses courses taken elsewhere are typically not counted toward the major or minor.
+Laboratory or advanced seminar courses taken elsewhere may be counted as electives, but are not normally counted toward the laboratory or advanced course requirements.

 Grade Requirements